pvh513/vectorhash/INSTALL.md

 	make -j16

-The build will create six executables called vh32sum, vh64sum, vh128sum, vh256sum, vh512sum, and vh1024sum.
+The build will create three executables called vh128sum, vh256sum, and vh512sum.
 These are hard-linked to each other, so they really only take up the space of one executable.
 The Makefile is set up to use the GNU compiler g++.
-It is straightforward to use the LLVM compiler clang++
-instead:
+It is straightforward to use the LLVM compiler clang++ instead:

 	make -j16 CXX=clang++